ductnn/ductnn/README.md

 ## 🎥 Quote for you 🏙 🌅 🌇 🌆

-> I didn't realize how many of Angela's opinions I agreed with...until she tried to have my knee caps shattered for sleeping with her husband.
+> I wake up every morning in a bed that's too small, drive my daughter to a school that's too expensive, and then I go to work to a job for which I get paid too little.
+But on pretzel day?
+Well, I like pretzel day.
 >
-> <p>- Oscar Martinez</p>
+> <p>- Stanley Hudson</p>

 <br />